19-xiaogao/19-xiaogao/README.md

 ### Hi there 👋
-- 🔭  I'm a blockchain developer, I use solidity,rust, javascript,golang programming language.
+- 🔭  I'm a blockchain developer
 - If you have a blockchain project that needs developers welcome your message. longjiuwei999@gmail.com

 ## Status